Inqnuam/serverless-aws-lambda/resources/sqs.md

 ### Description

 Plugin for serverless-aws-lambda to trigger locally your sqs event defined lambdas automatically.
 Local Queues are created based on your serverless.yml.
 To define default and/or override Queue attributes see [Plugin configs](../src/plugins/sqs/types.ts).
+Currently FIFO queues are considered as Standart.

 ### Installation